Ice damming on your roof is a danger to your house. Here’s how to stop it.

 What is an ice dam?

-Ice dams can look like icicles hanging from your roofline or gutters, or they might appear to be a block or ledge of ice on the roof that might be holding up, or damming up, additional snow.
+Ice dams can look like icicles hanging from your roofline or gutters, or they might appear to be a block or ledge of ice on the roof that might be holding up, or damming, additional snow.

-Get powerful tips each month to keep your home healthy and cozy in every season.
+Get trusted tips to keep your home healthy and cozy in every season.

 What causes ice dams?

 Ice dams form on your roof because a portion of your attic is under-insulated and improperly air sealed.

 As heat escapes from your house through the attic, it melts the snow on the roof line of your house too quickly.
 This snow then refreezes in an ice sheet at the bottom of your roof and expands underneath the shingles, causing them to break.

 Many homeowners assume that ice dams are caused by a problem with their roof, but they’re actually caused by heated air escaping through your attic and melting the ice and snow on top of your house.

 Basically, your house’s airflow or ventilation systems are part of the issue.

 But how does heat escape from your house through your attic to melt the snow, anyway?